- Who We Serve

 Can I still complete my report at the end of my licence period?

 We recommend that you report as you go.
-With Online Reporting you can assign as many users as you need to your account.
+With Reporting you can assign as many users as you need to your account.
 This means that everyone who reproduces songs or makes copies can take responsibility for reporting.
 But if you find yourself in a situation where you have not reported weekly, yes, at the end of a reporting period you can still complete your reporting activities.

 How do I know how many times we’ve already reported a song?